 The Deutschmann research group is part of the Institute for Chemical Technology and Polymer Chemistry (ITCP) and belongs to both the Faculty of Chemistry and Biosciences and the Faculty of Chemical and Process Engineering within Division I at KIT.

 In catalysis research, we are closely linked to the IKFT and the Grunwaldt group.
-Our joint work on emission control is part of the Exhaust Gas Center Karlsruhe.
+Our joint work on emission control is part of the Exhaust Gas Center Karlsruhe and the CRC 1441 TrackAct.
 In the ENERMAT laboratory, we study fuel and electrolysis cells.
-Within the CRC/TRR150 we collaborate with TU Darmstadt on reactive flows.
+Within the CRC/TRR150 and Clean Circles, we collaborate with TU Darmstadt on reactive flowsand carbon-free chemical energy carriers, respectively.